1 cup raw almonds (not soaked)

 For the crust:

-Melt the chocolate and add everything to a high speed blender until smooth.
-Pour into pan and set in the fridge or freezer until firm
+5. Pour blend into springform pan with crust and set in the fridge or freezer until firm.

 Cee3peeoh's ThoughtsBy cee3peeoh

-This is a recipe that I found on the internet.
-I couldn’t find a reference to the creator of this recipe but to whom ever it is, I give you total credit.
-This is decadent and absolutely DIVINE!!!!!
+This is a recipe that I found on the Internet.
+I couldn’t find a reference to the creator of this recipe but to whomever it belongs to, I give you total credit.
+This is decadent and absolutely divine!